 Tobacco consumption is a leading preventable cause of death and disease worldwide, causing nearly six million deaths each year.
 According to the Malaysian Ministry of Health, “tobacco use in Malaysia accounts for 35% of in-hospital deaths, principally from cancer, heart disease and stroke.
 More than 10,000 Malaysians die from smoking-related illnesses each year.”

-Gavin Weightman, general manager of Hotel Jen Penang said, “Consumption of tobacco is one of the top threats to human health and the best way to stop smoking is to just stop.
+Gavin Weightman, general manager of Hotel Jen Penang said, “Consumption of tobacco is a big threat to human health and the way to stop smoking is to just stop.
 Through the “Stairmaster Challenge”, we had successfully shared the ideas of living a healthy lifestyle to the staff through regular exercise and hope that some smokers among the staff will decide to quit and give up their last cigarette pack.”